 The Cedar Breaks National Monument Scenic Drive is one of the most peaceful ways to experience the natural beauty of Southern Utah.
 The drive is 5-miles long and winds through the national monument to provide amazing views of the meadows and forests of the Markagunt Plateau.
 It’s the perfect way to bond with your loved ones on a family trip.

 Are you ready to get behind the wheel and take your family out for a ride on the Cedar Breaks National Monument Scenic Drive?
-Before you do, make sure you take a look at our Local Area Guide.
+Before you do, make sure you download our complimentary Southern Utah Vacation Guide.
 It’s full of information about activities near Brian Head, Duck Creek, and Panguitch that will excite your whole family!
 Check it out, and begin planning your amazing family vacation today!

 Enjoy Amazing Views on the Cedar Breaks National Monument Scenic Drive